-Projected decrease in upper ocean export of organic carbon to the deep seafloor is expected to result in a loss of animal biomass on the deep seafloor by 5.2-17.6% by 2090-2100 compared to the present (2006-2015) under RCP8.5 with regional variations (medium confidence).
+Projected decrease in upper ocean export of organic carbon to the deep seafloor is expected to result in a loss of animal biomass on the deep seafloor by 5.2% to 17.6% by 2090-2100 compared to the present (2006-2015) under RCP8.5 with regional variations (medium confidence).
 Some increases are projected in the polar regions, due to enhanced stratification in the surface ocean, reduced primary production and shifts towards small phytoplankton (medium confidence).
 The projected impacts on biomass in the abyssal seafloor are larger under RCP8.5 than RCP4.5 (very likely).
-The increase in climatic hazards beyond thresholds of tolerance of deep sea organisms will increase the risk of loss of biodiversity and impacts on functioning of deep water column and seafloor that is important to support ecosystem services, such as carbon sequestration (medium confidence). {5.2.4}
+The increase in climatic hazards beyond thresholds of tolerance of deep-sea organisms will increase the risk of loss of biodiversity and impacts on functioning of deep water column and seafloor that is important to support ecosystem services, such as carbon sequestration (medium confidence). {5.2.4}

 Structure and functions of all types of coastal ecosystems will continue to be at moderate to high risk under the RCP2.6 scenario (medium confidence) and will face high to very high risk under the RCP8.5 scenario (high confidence) by 2100.
-Seagrass meadows (high confidence) and kelp forests (high confidence) will face moderate to high risk at temperature above 1.5°C global sea surface warming.
-Coral reefs will face very high risk at temperatures 1.5°C of global sea surface warming (very high confidence).
+Seagrass meadows (high confidence), kelp forests (high confidence) and coral reefs (very high confidence) will face high to very high risk already at temperatures 1.5 °C of global warming (high confidence).
 Intertidal rocky shores are also expected to be at very high risk (transition above 3°C) under the RCP8.5 scenario (medium confidence).
 These ecosystems have low to moderate adaptive capacity, as they are highly sensitive to ocean temperatures and acidification.
-The ecosystems with moderate to high risk (transition above 1.8°C) under future emissions scenarios are mangrove forests, sandy beaches, estuaries and salt marshes (medium confidence).
+The ecosystems with moderate to high risk (transition above 1.8°C) under future emissions scenarios are mangrove forests, sandy beaches, estuaries and saltmarshes (medium confidence).
 Estuaries and sandy beaches are subject to highly dynamic hydrological and geomorphological processes, giving them more natural adaptive capacity to climate hazards.
-In these systems, sediment relocation, soil accretion and landward expansion of vegetation may initially mitigate against flooding and habitat loss, but salt marshes in particular will be at very high risk in the context of SLR and extreme climate-driven erosion under RCP8.5. {5.3, Figure 5.16}
+In these systems, sediment relocation, soil accretion and landward expansion of vegetation may initially mitigate against flooding and habitat loss, but saltmarshes, in particular, will be at very high risk in the context of sea level rise and extreme climate-driven erosion under RCP8.5. {5.3, Figure 5.16}

 Expected coastal ecosystem responses over the 21st century are habitat contraction, migration and loss of biodiversity and functionality.
 Pervasive human coastal disturbances will limit natural ecosystem adaptation to climate hazards (high confidence).
 Global coastal wetlands will lose between 20-90% of their area depending on emissions scenario with impacts on their contributions to carbon sequestration and coastal protection (high confidence).
 Kelp forests at low-latitudes and temperate seagrass meadows will continue to retreat as a result of intensified extreme temperatures, and their low dispersal ability will elevate the risk of local extinction under RCP8.5 (high confidence).
 Intertidal rocky shores will continue to be affected by ocean acidification, warming, and extreme heat exposure during low tide emersion, causing reduction of calcareous species and loss of ecosystem biodiversity and complexity shifting towards algae dominated habitats (high confidence).
-Salinisation and expansion of hypoxic conditions will intensify in eutrophic estuaries, especially in mid and high latitudes with microtidal regimes (high confidence).
+Salinization and expansion of hypoxic conditions will intensify in eutrophic estuaries, especially in mid and high latitudes with microtidal regimes (high confidence).
 Sandy beach ecosystems will increasingly be at risk of eroding, reducing the habitable area for dependent organisms (high confidence). {5.3, 5.4.1}